NetApp/trident/README.md

 blog post provides the necessary instructions for (1) creating an iGroup and (2) assigning Kubernetes nodes to an iGroup.

+Trident supports NetApp Volume Encryption (NVE) with each of the ONTAP drivers.
+NVE requires ONTAP 9.1 or later, and NVE must be licensed and configured on the cluster by the storage administrator before using it with Trident.
+If NVE is not configured correctly, PVCs whose storage classes require encryption may remain in pending state.

 ### SolidFire Preparation
 For SolidFire backends, Trident assigns the volumes it provisions to the Access Group(s) specified in the backend configuration file (see [SolidFire Configurations](#solidfire-configurations)